Arnoldo Mondadori Editore: Mondadori war

 Between 1989 and 1991, there was a financial conflict between Silvio Berlusconi and Carlo De Benedetti, two of the largest employers of those years.

-In 1988 Berlusconi bought Leonardo Mondadori's (nephew of Arnoldo Mondadori) shares.
+In 1988, Berlusconi bought Leonardo Mondadori's (nephew of Arnoldo Mondadori) shares.
 Mondadori was then owned by three: Berlusconi's Fininvest, Carlo De Benedetti's CIR and the Formenton family (Arnoldo Mondadori's heir).
-Carlo De Benedetti convinced the Formentons to conclude an agreement that would allow him to obtain the Formenton's shares by 30 January 1991, but in November 1989 the Formenton family sided with Berlusconi, allowing him to become the new Mondadori chairman on 25 January 1990; De Benedetti then protested, citing its agreement.
+Carlo De Benedetti convinced the Formentons to conclude an agreement that would allow him to obtain the Formentons' shares by 30 January 1991, but in November 1989, the Formenton family sided with Berlusconi, allowing him to become the new Mondadori chairman on 25 January 1990; De Benedetti then protested, citing their agreement.
 The three sides took the unanimous decision of an arbitrary award to solve the conflict.

-On 20 June 1990 was the first verdict: the agreement between De Benedetti and Formenton was considered still valid; as a consequence, the Mondadori shares became owned by the CIR (De Benedetti) and Berlusconi left the chairmanship of the company.
-Berlusconi and the Formentons then appealed at the Appeal Court of Rome, which assigned the case to Civil Section I. This section was chaired by Arnaldo Valente and the Judge-Rapporteur was Vittorio Metta.
+On 20 June 1990, the first verdict: the agreement between De Benedetti and Formenton was considered still valid; as a consequence, the Mondadori shares became owned by the CIR (De Benedetti), and Berlusconi left the chairmanship of the company.
+Berlusconi and the Formentons then appealed at the Appeal Court of Rome, which assigned the case to Civil Section I. This section was chaired by Arnaldo Valente, and the Judge-Rapporteur was Vittorio Metta.
 The ruling was made public on 24 January 1991 and nullified the arbitrary award verdict and gave the Mondadori shares back to Berlusconi's Fininvest.

 In 1995, after receiving some proclamations, the judiciary started investigating the authenticity of the ruling.
 It turned out that Berlusconi won thanks to the corruption of Judge Vittorio Metta.
 Metta was sentenced to 11 years in prison in 2003, but won an appeal in 2005.
 The Supreme Court of Cassation nullified that appeal in 2006, and Vittorio Metta was sentenced to 1 year and 9 months in 2007.
 Berlusconi has not been sentenced.
-The trial expired for time limit.
+The trial expired due to the time limit.